ad-freiburg/elevant/README.md

 Unless otherwise noted, all the following commands should be run inside the docker container.

 ## Data Generation
+For linking entities in a text or evaluating the output of a linker, our system needs information about entities and mention texts, e.g. entity labels, aliases, popularity scores, types, the frequency with which a mention is linked to a certain article in Wikipedia, etc.
+This information is stored in and read from several files.
-If you do not already have access to existing data files, you can generate all necessary data files in two simple steps.
+This section describes how you can easily generate all the necessary data files.

 Before however, make sure to set the `DATA_DIR` variable in the Makefile to your `<data_directory>` (within the docker container, `DATA_DIR` is automatically set to `/data/`).
 In `src/settings.py` set the `EXTRACTED_WIKIPEDIA_DUMP_NAME` variable to `"enwiki-latest-extracted.jsonl"`
 if this is not already the case.

+If you do not already have access to the necessary data files, you can generate all files in two simple steps.
+Otherwise, e.g. if you have run these two steps before, you can skip the following steps and jump straight to *Usage* section.

-Then, as a first step, either run
+As a first step, either run

     make download_entity_types